Tenancy Charges Policy

-Where FACS changes the amount of rent, water usage and/or rental bond instalment payable (where a bond applies), it will tell Centrelink to debit the new amount.
+Where DCJ changes the amount of rent, water usage and/or rental bond instalment payable (where a bond applies), it will tell Centrelink to debit the new amount.

 If tenants need to pay a number of accounts, such as rent, water usage and rent arrears (by agreement), they will need a payment reference number to make the payment.

 Through BPAY, tenants can set up periodic payments, such as weekly or fortnightly rent.